e1-m/dispytch/docs/docs/concepts/di.md

 Dependency functions can receive contextual information about the current event—such as its topic, type, or payload—by accepting a typed `Event[T]` as an argument.

-This enables runtime-aware logic, such as per-event logging, dynamic configuration, or tenant resolution.

 ---

 ### ✍️ Example